-EXAMPLE: Correctly indicating a test date of February 15, 2021.
+EXAMPLE: Correctly indicating a test date of February 15, 2022.

-10. Carefully fill in a circle to indicate the student's grade.
-A mismatch between the grade marked on the booklet and the grade provided in a student data file for score reporting purpose will delay score reporting.
+- 10. Carefully fill in a circle to indicate the student's grade.
+A mismatch between the grade marked on the booklet and the grade documented in WIDA AMS may result in incorrect or incomplete score reports.
 Update the information in WIDA AMS if necessary.
-Do not correct it by entering something different on the test booklet.

-- 11. Fill in one circle in each column to indicate the number of complete years the student has been enrolled in an English language support program. - 12.
+Do not correct it by entering something different on the test booklet. - 11.
+Fill in one circle in each column to indicate the number of complete years the student has been enrolled in an English language support program. - 12.
 Fill in the M or F circle to indicate whether the student is male or female.
 If a student does not identify as either, leave this field blank. - 13.
 Fill in the circle if the student has a documented Individualized Education Program (IEP). - 14.
 Fill in the circle if the student is part of the district's Title III, ESSA allocation. - 15.
 Fill in the circle if the student has a National Certificate of Eligibility (COE) form on file and is legally defined as a migratory agricultural worker under ESSA. - 16.
 Fill in the circle if the student has a 504 Plan to address particular educational needs. - 17.
 Print the unique, state-assigned number for the student and fill in the corresponding circle in each column.
 If the ID does not fill all the boxes, start at the left and leave any remaining boxes blank.
-A mismatch between what is marked on the booklet and any data file provided for scoring purposes will delay score reporting.
+A mismatch between what is marked on the booklet and student information in WIDA AMS may result in incorrect or incomplete score reports.